nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 }
 {% endhighlight %}

-The allocator itself is essentially a rough version of `std::pmr::polymorphic_allocator`[^2].
-It just holds a `ArenaMemoryResource*` and calls its allocation methods.
+The allocator itself is similar to `std::pmr::polymorphic_allocator`[^2] and just holds a `ArenaMemoryResource*` and calls its allocation methods.
-The allocator is not worth covering as the logic lies within the resource and pool classes.
+The allocator's implementation will not be covered as the main logic lies within the resource.

 # Implementation

-The resource checks if there is a valid pool and if it has sufficient capacity.
+When the allocator requests bytes from the resource, the resource checks for a valid pool with sufficient capacity.
-If not, a new pool of sufficient size is created.
+If none is available, a new pool of sufficient size is created.
-The new size is determined by the capacity of the last pool and the number of bytes being allocated.
-The pool then allocates the bytes needed.
+The resource then calls the pool's allocate function.

 {% highlight cpp %}
 auto ArenaMemoryResource::allocate(std::size_t n_bytes, std::size_t alignment) -> void * {